deployEMDS/technical-documentation/tests/data_product_publication/provision/reuse_or_create_usage_control_policies_functions/test_2_1_3_1/result_edc_vc.md

 #### Measured results

+The criteria used to measure the results was the one specified by the Data Product Publication ISO25010 Quality file regarding Functional Suitability.
+Individual scores per action are detailed in the table below, as some actions received different scores according to the defined criteria.

 | Action                                       | **Functional Completeness** | **Functional Correctness** | **Functional Appropriateness** | Explanation                                                   |
 |----------------------------------------------|-----------------------------|----------------------------|--------------------------------|---------------------------------------------------------------|
 | Create a new policy                          | 4                         |  4                       | 4                            |                                                               |